sdslabs/sdslabs.github.com/_posts/2018/2018-01-26-optimizing-webpack.md

   image: agrim.jpg
 ---

-I had been involved in building the official website of [Cognizance](https://cognizance.org.in), The annual technical festival of IIT Roorkee.
-It is also Asia's second largest tech fest.
+As a part of SDSLabs, I had been involved in building the official website of [Cognizance](https://cognizance.org.in), the annual technical festival of IIT Roorkee and also Asia's second largest technical fest!

 ### Brief Background